Telarah railway station

 Telarah railway station is located on the North Coast line in New South Wales, Australia.
 It serves the western Maitland suburb of Telarah.
-It is served by NSW TrainLink Hunter Line services.
+It is served by Sydney Trains Hunter Line services.

 The station opened on 14 August 1911 as West Maitland Marshalling Yard before being renamed Telarah on 15 April 1922.

 On 18 January 2018 a freight train derailed at the station on track 2; no one was injured.

 Platforms and services

 Telarah consists of a single platform.
-It is serviced by NSW TrainLink Hunter Line services from Newcastle.
+It is serviced by Sydney Trains Hunter Line services from Newcastle.
 Most services terminate at Telarah with a limited number continuing to Dungog.

 Just north of the station, the North Coast line becomes single track.
 Both lines from Maitland are signalled for bidirectional working with trains able to arrive or leave via either line.
 A disused freight yard is located south of the station.
 It is also north of the station where the North Coast Line and the Main North Line separate.